echo2echo/Perl-Email-Tools/README.md

 This script runs in the same folder as the unique_sorted_emails.txt file described above in the merge_purge_sort.pl instructions.

+I do some test mailings with an address text file that has ony a few email addresses before I run the script on the "big" list to check for any errors or text changes

 To run the script verify the file unique_sorted_emails.txt is referenced in mail.pl and is run in the same directory as the list.

     $ ./mail.pl